 Sir William Sharington’s confession is almost as long as Kat Ashley’s, but we’ll leave that for a future post.

 Wyghtman was a servant of Sir Thomas Seymour.
 He actually had not worked for Seymour very long before his master was arrested an imprisoned in the Tower of London on charges of treason.
-It is currently unknown what his role was as a servant but my guess is he was his secretary.
+It is my understanding that Wyghtman was Thomas Seymour’s secretary.

-Wyghtman evidently was witness to many comings and goings of his master and his guests and was more than willing to share that information.
-In his confession she mentions a Mr. Hammond and Mr. Parry (Elizabeth’s cofferer) but admits that he cannot necessarily give dates.
+Wyghtman evidently was witness to many comings and goings of his master and his guests, and was more than willing to share that information.
+In his confession he mentions a Mr. Hammond and Mr. Parry (Elizabeth’s cofferer) but admits that he cannot necessarily give dates.

 The information in Wyghtman’s confession may explain the events of 21 January 1549….